MelazAi/MelazAi/README.md

 ## 🛠 Tech Stack

-Here are some of the tools, languages, and frameworks I work with or am actively learning:
+Here are some of the tools, languages, and frameworks we work with or am actively learning:

 | Category | Skills |
 |----------|--------|